Walls & Bridges ― Touching the World, Living the World

 3. A unique exhibit design approach, taking “memory” as its keyword An exhibition designed to evoke a mysterious affinity—the importance that each artist assigns to “memory.”
 Exhibits are designed to reflect the character of the artworks, such as with altar-shaped displays (Silvia Minio-Paluello Yasuda) and boxed displays (Tazuko Masuyama).

 Jonas Mekas, Oona practices violin as her cat Sunshine watches, Soho, New York, 1977.
 (Paradise not yet lost).
 Private Collection

-Zbyněk Sekal, Ghost, 1987 Private Collection photo: Oto Palán
+Zbyněk Sekal, Spectre, 1987 Private Collection photo: Oto Palán

 Silvia Minio-Paluello Yasuda, St. Catharine of Siena and Relief of Her Life, 1980-84, Coll.
 St. Catharine University, Matsuyama, Ehime photo: SAITO Sadamu